Skip to main content

 From the City of Stories, the Norfolk coast is just a train ride away- it’s only an hour to Cromer, Sheringham and Great Yarmouth with Greater Anglia straight from Norwich train station.

-From Cromer, you can then take the CoastHopper bus 7 days a week in all seasons to as far as Wells where you can walk on to Holkham.
+From Cromer, you can then take the CoastHopper bus seven days a week in all seasons to as far as Mundesley and Wells, where you can walk on to Holkham.
 This allows you to enjoy cosy coastal pubs (a warming roast is perfect all year round) without the need to drive.
 Just don’t forget to keep room for a Mr Whippy!

-There are beaches aplenty across our 90 miles of coastline, from pristine white sand at Old Hunstanton to songful shingle and thriving rockpools at West Runton.
+There are beaches aplenty across our 90 miles of coastline, from pristine white sand at Holme-next-the-Sea to songful shingle and thriving rockpools at West Runton.
 This is also the home of Norfolk’s Deep History Coast– keep your eyes peeled and you might spot a spiralling fossil or mammoth bone!
-And all along the coast, you’ll be treated to amazing sunrises and sunsets.
+And all along the coast, you’ll be treated to amazing sunrises and sunsets- did you know that Hunstanton is the only west-facing resort on the east coast of England?

 Elsewhere you can walk along soaring cliffs near Overstrand, beneath the whispering branches of pine trees at Wells-next-the-Sea and climb grass-topped dunes at Brancaster.
 This is a dedicated Area of Outstanding Natural Beauty, after all.
-Plus, our favourite towns like Wells and Cromer have the perfect mix of independent stores, award-winning chip shops (worth the queues!) and traditional fishing industries where you can go crabbing or taste fresh seafood straight from our seas.
+Plus, our favourite towns like Wells have the perfect mix of independent stores, worth-the-queues, award-winning chip shops (see which side of Wells’ Plattens vs French’s debate you stand on!) and traditional fishing industries where you can taste fresh seafood straight from our seas.

 At Holme-next-the-Sea, you can visit Holme Dunes nature reserve for just £4.
 Here, you’ll feel a world away from anywhere else.
 It’s little wonder why so many migrating birds make this wonderful area a stopover.
 From the visitor centre- where you can grab a bite to eat, a memorable souvenir or specialist wildlife gear- there are a number of walking trails to follow.
 These will take you across the expansive marshes, sandy dunes and alongside rippling waterways.
 Or you can head to the bird hides for a peaceful afternoon amongst our special wildlife.